Naomi Milgrom

-Life and business career
+Early life and education

 Milgrom was born in Melbourne, one of four children born to art collectors and retailing magnates Marc and Eva Besen.
-Her maternal grandmother Faye Gandel, "a Polish seamstress who spoke only broken English", opened a small lingerie store in 1939.
+Her maternal grandmother Fay Gandel, a Polish seamstress opened a small lingerie store in 1939.
 Her father, a Jewish refugee from Romania, arrived in Australia in 1947 at the age of 23.
 She is the niece of billionaire property developer John Gandel.

 Milgrom grew up in the Melbourne suburb of St Kilda.
 She attended Mount Scopus Memorial College and Firbank Girls' Grammar School.
+She later studied languages at Monash University and completed a Diploma of Education at the University of New South Wales.

+Career

-She later studied languages at Monash University and also attended the University of New South Wales.
-She worked for four years as a special education teacher in Sydney, helping autistic and schizophrenic children with language problems.
+She worked for four years as a special education teacher in Sydney, helping autistic and schizophrenic children.
 She then worked in publishing and advertising.

-In 1977 Milgrom and her first husband Alfred Milgrom established Melbourne House (Publishers) Ltd, a publishing company with offices in Melbourne and London.
+In 1977, Milgrom and her first husband Alfred Milgrom established Melbourne House (Publishers) Ltd, a publishing company with offices in Melbourne and London.
 They published a series of books on computers and in 1980 co-founded video game studio BEAM Software (later Krome Studios Melbourne).

 Milgrom joined the family business Sussan in 1988 as marketing and strategic planning manager, after her father bought out his brother-in-law John Gandel.
-She was appointed merchandise director the following year and in 1990 became chief executive.
-Milgrom spearheaded the acquisition of Sportsgirl in 1999.
-In 2003 Milgrom bought her parents and three siblings out of the business and assumed full ownership of all three brands.
+She was appointed merchandise director the following year and, in 1990, became chief executive.
+Milgrom spearheaded the acquisition of Suzanne Grae in 1991 and the acquisition of Sportsgirl in 1999.
+In 2003, Milgrom bought her parents and three siblings out of the business and assumed full ownership of all three brands.